TalismanSociety/chaindata/README.md

 For an example of a more advanced use-case, you can check out the [Talisman wallet](https://github.com/TalismanSociety/talisman) source code.
 The wallet uses chaindata to populate a database of chains and tokens which is used for features like account balance subscriptions and sending funds.

+## Chaindata `pub` versions

+When breaking changes are made to the format of the built chaindata files, we increment the `pub` directory version.

+Old directories are generally not kept up-to-date, but they are also not deleted.

+The effect of this is that newer `@talismn/balances` releases will target the newer `pub` version, while older releases will continue to operate with the most up-to-date chaindata before the breaking change occurred.

+A brief rundown of the changes introduced by each `pub` version:

+- **`dist` -> `pub/v1`**
+  The miniMetadatas for the `substrate-native` balance module now include types for `Balances::Holds` and `Balances::Locks`.
+  Without upgrading `@talismn/balances`, these new types cause `PortableRegistry` to throw on construction of a `new Metadata(miniMetadata)`.

+- **`pub/v1` -> `pub/v2`**
+  All miniMetadatas have been upgraded from metadata format v14 to v15.
+  Without upgrading `@talismn/balances`, the new format causes the library to throw.

 ## Contributing

 To make a contribution, please fork this repo and make your changes in your fork, then open a PR to merge your changes back into this repo.